African swine fever cases in Germany climb to 13, still all in wild boars | DW | 18.09.2020

 The illness can be deadly in wild boars and domestic pigs, with no effective treatments, but is not harmful to humans.

 Cases of the illness means that German pork can no longer be certified to be exported to non-EU nations.
 China, Japan, South Korea, Brazil and Argentina have already stated that they will suspend German pork imports.
-Sales can still continue in EU nations, with produce from regions other than Brandenburg, but exporting outside the bloc could prove difficult or impossible, as certificates are typically signed to state the pork hails from a country free of African swine fever.
+Sales can still continue in EU nations, but only with produce from regions other than Brandenburg.

 The German Farmers' Association said that if the outbreak continued, it would cost the German economy billions of euros.